How To Become a Blockchain Developer

 Blockchain Software Developers

-Example: Sandbox, which is based on Ethereum.
+Example: Sandbox, which is built on Ethereum.

-At the start of your blockchain developer career, you are most likely to fall into the latter category: blockchain software developers are the most common professional breed.
+At the start of your blockchain developer career, you are most likely to fall into the latter category.
+Blockchain software developers are the most common professional breed.

 Skills Needed to Become a Blockchain Developer